|

 New Tech

-A Solid State Drive (SSD) is newer technolgy with many advantages.
+A Solid State Drive (SSD) is newer technology with many advantages.
 An

 SSD is comprised entirely of computer chips.
 It has no moving parts.
 It's physically